heroofwisdom/rental_price_estimator/README.md

 ### Outcome

 Unfortunately the model was not able to meet the success criteria.
-Multiple additional avenues are suggested for improvement, including segmentation, improved model, and additional data.
+Multiple additional avenues are suggested for improvement, including segmentation by price, improved model (change of model type or algorithm), and additional data.